rtmigo/fmap_dart/README.md

 # [fmap](https://github.com/rtmigo/fmap)

 A simple and efficient approach to caching or persistent blob storage.
-A Map-like object for accessing data stored on the filesystem.
+Map-like object for accessing data stored on the filesystem.

 ``` dart
 var fmap = Fmap(directory);